\( \)

 Table of contents

-2. Sync vs async atomic composability
+1. Sync vs async recap

-3. Real-time proving
+4. Real-time proving

 So far by combining shared sequencing, shared bridging, and pessimistic proofs we’ve been able to achieve synchronous atomic execution.
 In the previous example, \(R_A\) and \(R_B\)’s settlement was contingent on each other’s post-state root which provided the safety guarantees; however, the contracts involved with \(TX_{burn_{R_A}}\) and \(TX_{mint_{R_B}}\) didn’t necessarily know of each others’ existence.
 While satisfactory for cross-chain swaps, this is insufficient to cover all use cases (e.g., \(TX_{R_B}\) depends on an oracle update in contract \(C_{R_A}\)).
 To really make the developer experience feel like one chain, we want composability.
-We’ll see now that we have all the ingredients to achieve this, but first as a recap:

 Synchronous composability requires the ability for state machine of each chain to access the other chain’s state (e.g., the bridge contract itself on \(R_B\) needs to know the state of \(R_A\)) at the time of execution. - Jon Charbonneau